Young Girl Donates Steer Profits to Uncle in Need

 Madison decided they should give all the money to her uncle.

-"His family helped us so much raising my steer and feeding it and learning all about showing them. i just wanted to repay them," said Madison Soden, Jackson Township.
+"His family helped us so much raising my steer and feeding it and learning all about showing them.
+I just wanted to repay them," said Madison.

 Madison's mom says she is proud of her little girl.